ARMA(p,q) Processes

 image104z

-The causal property implies that (and is equivalent to) the fact that there exist constants ψj such that ψ0 = 1 and
+The causal property implies (and is equivalent to) the existence of constants ψj such that ψ0 = 1 and

 image233z